The Wyoming Fire Sprinkler Coalition is dedicated to educating Wyoming residents that lives are saved by installing home fire sprinklers.

 For more information, contact Coalition Chair Justin Smith at 307-258-3125.

-Fire Official Makes Compelling Case for Home Fire Sprinklers
+Demonstration Makes Convincing Case for Home Fire Sprinklers

 Have You Seen Scorch?